ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `orderer/consensus/kafka/mock/orderer_capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `orderer/consensus/kafka/mock/orderer_config.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `orderer/consensus/kafka/mock/sync_producer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `orderer/consensus/solo/mocks/orderer_config.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v14/mocks/capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v14/mocks/identity_deserializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v14/mocks/mapper.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v14/mocks/plugin.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v14/mocks/plugin_factory.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v14/mocks/query_executor_creator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/channel_policy_manager_getter.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/channel_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/collection_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/dispatcher.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/ledger_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/policy_manager.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/mocks/query_executor.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/common/validation/statebased/mocks/collection_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/common/validation/statebased/mocks/key_level_validation_parameter_manager.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/mocks/transaction_validator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/kvledger/tests/fakes/signer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/lifecycle/chaincode/mock/broadcast_client.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/lifecycle/chaincode/mock/deliver.go`: The first 7 lines do not contain the pattern(s): Copyright, License.